YarikRevich/cdpr_internship/README.md

 * A secure and reliable JWT authorization mechanism.
 * An extensive documentation conforming to the industry-standard OpenAPI specifications.
 * Seamless compatibility and integration with GraalVM compilation technology for optimal performance and efficiency.
+For further information regarding Spring Boot's support for GraalVM, please refer to the following [link](https://spring.io/blog/2022/09/26/native-support-in-spring-boot-3-0-0-m5)

 ## Setup